Azure-Samples/contoso-creative-writer/docs/workshop/WORKSHOP-README.md

 7. Run the postprovision script
     - Make sure to **Replace `AzureEnvName`** with the value given for it in the lab manual.
     - This might take a while but should not take more than 5mins.
+    - While you wait move on to **part 2** and get started with Notebook 1!

     ```shell
     azd hooks run postprovision -e AZDEnvName